amitgaru2/nepali-datetime/CONTRIBUTING.md

 ## Preparing a new release
-- Checkout out from the `main` branch with the name of branch of the version like `v1.0.8.3`.
+- Checkout out from the `master` branch with the name of branch of the version like `v1.0.8.3`.
 - Update the release version in the `nepali_datetime/__init__.py` file name by updating the variable `__version__`.
 - Update the documentation to reflect the release version by rebuilding the documentation inside `docs/` using the command `make html`.
 Make sure you install all the documentation dependecies before rebuilding it, which is in `docs/requirements.txt`.